wildlyinaccurate/second/README.md

 # Second

+## ⚠️ This project is no longer maintained ⚠️

+Many of the features in Second are now available in the core React library, and as such Second will no longer be maintained.
+Thanks so much for your support!

 **[Read the blog post](https://wildlyinaccurate.com/introducing-second-a-framework-for-mostly-static-react-applications/)**

 Second is a framework for building and rendering React components on the server.
 It provides a higher-order data component that enables UI components to declare their data dependencies.
 Second ensures that all data dependencies are met before completing a render cycle.
 Components that require interactivity in the browser can be dehydrated with their original props, and rehydrated in the browser.